Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

-Owing to the independent training and inference stages, the sequence generation methods benefit from high inference result generation speed.
+Since training and inference are separated, the sequence generation methods benefit from high inference speed.
 For instance, generating routing solutions for 100 customers takes only 8 seconds, while the state-of-the-art heuristic-based solver, LKH3\cite{helsgaun2017extension}, takes more than 13 hours as a comparison.
 Sequence generation-based methods have great potential in handling new demand changes in online platform implementation.
 When new DDS demands arrive or past ones are either modified or canceled, such a fast framework could make real-time responses to these changes.